solenopsys/community/content/topics/EN/technologies/shockwaves/3d-example.md

-# Efficiency and Reliability

-Efficient use of computing resources and reliability are built into the architecture of ShockWaves.
-Maximum efficiency in the use of computing power and disk space is achieved by utilizing all nodes for distributed computing and data storage.

-## Clustering

-- Each ShockWaves node can be used for computations.
-- Computations are managed through message queues, allowing for automatic load distribution across cluster nodes.

 ## Example

 Imagine you have a 3D printing business with several dozen 3D printers, each controlled by its embedded computer (like a